Robert Abbe: Museum

 Abbe has been called "the best-loved summer resident of Bar Harbor."
 Those who knew him recognized his unique spirit, and many who visit the Museum today feel the specialness of the man and the museum.

 While summering in Bar Harbor, Abbe was fascinated by the ancient Native American tools found in nearby shell heaps.
 As he began collecting these artifacts, he realized the need for safe permanent storage.
 Even during a long illness, probably a result of his exposure to radium, he labored to establish the museum.
 His dreams of a museum became reality with the help of friends such as George Dorr and Charles Eliot, the founding fathers of Acadia National Park.
-The dedication of the museum on August 14, 1928 was also a memorial to Robert Abbe.
+The dedication of the museum on August 14, 1928, was also a memorial to Robert Abbe.
 He had died just five months before.

 Abbe amassed a sizeable collection of Native American archaeological material during his summers on Mount Desert Island.
 Opened in 1928, the Abbe was one of the first museums built in Maine.
 Its founding coincided with that of the national park, which was established as Lafayette National Park in 1919 and became Acadia in 1929.
 The Abbe was conceived as a trailside museum to complement the park's offerings.
 Today it is one of only two remaining private trailside museums in national parks, the other one being the Borax Museum in Death Valley, California.

 Robert Abbe was a man of many talents and interests.
 He was a photographer and an artist, painting, creating line drawings and molded maps.
 His large map "The Land of Dawn" is on display in the museum.
 The watercolor sketch on the right, of the museum, was completed by Abbe shortly before his death.

+Family

+Abbe was the brother of Cleveland Abbe, and the uncle of Cleveland Abbe Jr. and Truman Abbe.

+Robert Abbe died at his home in Manhattan on March 7, 1928, and was buried at Woodlawn Cemetery.